MasoniteFramework/docs/creating-a-blog.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-and open up `localhost:8000/blog`, we will see "This is a blog"
+and open up `http://localhost:8000/blog`.
+You will see "This is a blog" in your web browser.

 ## Authentication